shaktiwadekar9/multipage-multimodal-ai.github.io/README.md

 - There is a new wave of multimodal RAG system development for deploying multimodal chat-bots using LangChain, LLamaIndex and others.

 - **This article mainly focused on the multimodal model development which includes training and data details.
-There are lot of resources online to learn how to build a chat interfaces with vector databases and other frameworks.
-I am in process of learning those and would encourage all the readers to learn those too!**
+There are lot of resources online to learn how to build a chat interfaces with vector databases and other frameworks.**

 ## Overview of SOTA document processing models: